fabien-colonnier/MyWebsite/pages/projects.md

 -->

-This page describes some of my personal projects I could have done.
-For now, only my main realization is described.
+This page describes some of my personal projects I have done.
+For now, only one project is described.

 <h1> <a href="/emma/index.html"> Emma: an urban electric vehicle</a> </h1>